stackgeekdev/stackgeekdev.github.com/guides/gettingstarted.md

 ./openstack_base_2.sh
 </pre>

-After the second script finishes, you'll need to set up a logical volume for Glance to use for storing images.
-Glance is the OpenStack image manager.
-These images are used to boot instances with Nova, OpenStack's compute controller process.
+After the second script finishes, you'll need to set up a logical volume for Nova to use for creating snapshots and volumes.
+Nova is OpenStack's compute controller process.

 Here's the output from the format and volume creation process: